datha2703/datha2703/GoLangNotes.md

 ## Build and Execute
 1. go build .\main.go .\deck.go --> Build
 1. .\main.exe --> Execute
-1. go install github.com/golangci/golangci-lint/cmd/golangci-lint@v1.47.3`. `go build` just compiles the executable file and moves it to the destination. go install does a little bit more.
+1. `go install github.com/golangci/golangci-lint/cmd/golangci-lint@v1.47.3`. `go build` just compiles the executable file and moves it to the destination. go install does a little bit more.
 It moves the executable file to $GOPATH/bin
-In my laptop, it built and copied build artifact to /Users/datkrish/go
+In my laptop, it built and copied build artifact to /Users/datkrish/go.

 # Basic Language Constructs